Ping on bun: Cultural influence

-Social issue
+Social issues

 Food safety

-On 24 May 2015, Yee Ma Bakery on Sun Hing Street in Cheung Chau was found to sell ping on buns that contain the carcinogenic food dye ‘Red 2G’, which is a forbidden dye that cannot be used in the food producing process.
+On 24 May 2015, Yee Ma Bakery on Sun Hing Street in Cheung Chau was found to sell ping on buns that contained Red 2G, a carcinogenic food dye that prohibited for use in food production and processing.
 The bakery was accused of violating the Food Safety Ordinance.
-Mr. Wan, owner of the shop, claimed that the same food dye was used for three years and the bun packages clearly list out the name as well as information of the agency and that the food dye is a legal product.
-Despite all the defences, they had no choice but to throw away hundreds of Ping On Buns, causing a large sum of material fees loss.
+Mr. Wan, owner of the shop, claimed that the same food dye was used for three years and the bun packages clearly list out the name and information of the agency, and that the food dye is a legal product.
+However, they were ultimately ordered to dispose of hundreds of ping on buns, causing a large losses in material fees.

 Food waste

 As ping on bun is made by with fresh ingredients, it will spoil easily.
 During Cheung Chau Bun Festival 2015, nearly 10,000 buns spoiled.

 Because of the heavy rain and the hot weather, the buns of the three bun mountain became moldy and even caused some sour smell and odours.
 There are thousands of bun pieces left on the ground during the festival.
 Originally, the Cheung Chau council managed to distribute all the buns of the bun mountains to the public.
 As the buns were spoilt, the Cheung Chau council obtained help from two bakeries and bought buns from all the bakeries from Cheung Chau directly in a bid to solving the problem.

-The representative of Cheung Chau bakery Kam Kwok said that the rising cost of making the bun such as the rent, the cost of ingredients, the cost of packaging etc. has increased.
-Therefore, the price of the bun increased from $6 to $7.
+A representative of Cheung Chau bakery Kam Kwok said that the rising cost of making the bun such as the rent, ingredients, packaging, and other costs has increased, increasing the bun's price from $6 to $7.